 Monday - Thursday 8 a.m6 p.m.

 Friday 9 a.m5 p.m.

+All University holidays are observed

 All University holidays are observed.

 A driver's license, military ID card, or passport must be presented.
 There is no cost for the first Lions ID Card.
 Replacement Lions ID Cards will cost \$20.